Secure Messengers - The 5 Best Alternatives to WhatsApp

 Threema

-Unlike most other services on this list, Threema ⇱ isn't free.
-In exchange, the Swiss app promises its users the cutting edge in terms of security.
-In contrast to WhatsApp, the open-source software fulfills all legally mandated data protection requirements.
+Unlike most other services on this list, Threema isn't free.
+In exchange, the Swiss app promises users cutting-edge security.
+In contrast to WhatsApp, open-source software fulfills all legally mandated data protection requirements.

 The app was developed in 2012 by Manuel Kasper.
-According to the company, Threema GmbH, all of its servers are housed in Switzerland.
-When it comes to userbase, Threema is one of the smaller alternatives to WhatsApp, only numbering around 9 million users as of the end of 2020.
+According to Threema GmbH, all of its servers are housed in Switzerland.
+When it comes to its user base, Threema is one of the smaller alternatives to WhatsApp, only having around 9 million users.

 Threema looks similar to WhatsApp, but isn't free.